go-dial/cordova-plugin-file-compatible/README.md

 **Note**: If external storage can't be mounted, the `cordova.file.external*` properties are `null`.

-#### Android's External Storage Quirks
+### Android's External Storage Quirks (Updated for SAF)

+**Important**: The following traditional external storage limitations have been addressed by this plugin's SAF implementation:

 With the introduction of [Scoped Storage](https://source.android.com/docs/core/storage/scoped) access to External Storage is unreliable or limited via File APIs.
 Scoped Storage was introduced in API 29.
 While existing apps may have the ability to opt out, this option is not available for new apps.
 On Android API 30 and later, Scoped Storage is fully enforced.

-Additionally, Direct File Access **is not** supported on API 29.
-This means this plugin **cannot** access external storage mediums on API 29 devices.

-API 30 introduced [FUSE](https://source.android.com/docs/core/storage/scoped) which allowed limited access to external storage using File APIs, allowing this plugin to partially work again.

-Limited access includes but isn't limited to:
-- Read only access with appropriate `READ_EXTERNAL` or [READ_MEDIA_*](https://developer.android.com/training/data-storage/shared/media#access-other-apps-files) permissions.
+**This plugin solves these issues by:**
+- Using Storage Access Framework for user-controlled file access
+- Implementing scoped storage APIs for media files
-- Read only access is limited to media files, but not documents.
+- Providing persistent access to user-granted files
-- Writes are limited to only files owned by your app.
-Modifying files owned by a third-party app (including an image file created via the camera plugin for example) is not possible via the File API.
-- Not all paths in external storage is writable.

-These limitations only applies to external filesystems (e.g. `cordova.file.external*` paths).
-Internal filesystems such as `cordova.file.dataDirectory` path are not imposed by these limitations.
+- Eliminating the need for sensitive storage permissions

+**Traditional limitations that are now resolved:**
+- ✅ Read/write access to user-selected files through SAF
+- ✅ Access to media files through MediaStore APIs
+- ✅ Persistent access to files across app sessions
+- ✅ No permission rejections from Google Play Store

-If interfacing with the external file system is a requirement for your application, consider using a [MediaStore](https://www.npmjs.com/search?q=ecosystem%3Acordova%20storage%20access%20framework) plugin instead.
+If interfacing with the external file system is a requirement for your application, this plugin's SAF implementation provides the modern, compliant solution instead of deprecated MediaStore plugins.

 ### OS X File System Layout